Locally Consistent Parsing for Text Indexing in Small Space: Sparse Suffix Tree Construction

-Hence, to compute the SSA of $S$ with the suffixes of $P$, we simply compute the suffix array of $S'_P$ using the algorithm of K{\"{a}}rkk{\"{a}}inen and Sanders~\cite{KS03} in $\O(|S'_P|)=\O(\frac n\tau)$ time.
-To retrieve the SSA of $P$'s suffixes on the string $S$ we just need to replace every index $i$ in the SA with the index $p_i$.
+Hence, to compute the SSA of $S$ with the suffixes of $P$, the algorithm computes the suffix array of $S'_P$ using the algorithm of K{\"{a}}rkk{\"{a}}inen and Sanders~\cite{KS03} in $\O(|S'_P|)=\O(\frac n\tau)$ time.
+To retrieve the SSA of $P$'s suffixes on the string $S$ the algorithm just need to replace every index $i$ in the SA with the index $p_i$.
 So, in total, the construction of the SSA of $P$ takes $\O(n\cdot\frac\delta\tau)$ time.